 That’s why I highly recommend working with a therapist or coach who specializes in non-monogamy.

-If you were to close your eyes and wave a magic wand, what would your non-monogamous romantic/sex life look like?
+If you were to close your eyes and wave a magic wand, what would your nonmonogamous romantic/sex life look like?
 What would your perfect relationships look like?
 Your ideal scenario?

 How does your vision overlap and differ from your wife’s?

 What does commitment mean towards each other and to the people you will sexually and/or romantically become involved with?
-If your wife wants to explore non-monogamy, are you ready for that as well and how will you manage your feelings around it?
 What is a deal breaker?
 Who can you have sex with and who is off limits?
 How will you meet them?
 Can you sleep out of the house?
 How often will you check in with each other?
 Which safer sex practices are non-negotiables?
 Are there specific sexual acts that are off limits?
 Will you share any details or is there a don’t ask, don’t tell policy?
 How will you manage financial spending?
 How often will you check in with each other?
 How will you plan for your outside encounters and how will you manage any spontaneity that may arise?
+If your wife wants to explore non-monogamy, are you ready for that as well and how will you manage your feelings around it?
+Remember that as much as you try to control things, opening up a relationship will always come with its challenges (just as keeping it closed does too).